Municipality of the County of Inverness: Economy

 Agriculture, forestry, fishing, and hunting account for 32% of the economy.
 Other major sectors are construction, retail, accommodation, and food services.

 More than 80% by value of Nova Scotia's fishery is in Inverness.
 The main species are shellfish such as lobster, crab, and scallop.

 Ranching and animal production is the main agricultural activity.

 In terms of employment by sector, it is: Agriculture, forestry, fishing and hunting 12%; retail 12%; health care 12%; manufacturing 10%; accommodation and food services 9%.

 Fifty-seven per cent of the municipality's expenses go towards public housing, more than double the provincial rural average.

 In 2020 the municipality received about $1.9 million in infrastructure funding from the government and local groups.

 Infrastructure

 In 1955 the Canso Causeway brought what would become the Trans-Canada Highway (Nova Scotia Highway 104 and Nova Scotia Highway 105) through the southern part of the municipality.
-Tracks of the Cape Breton and Central Nova Scotia Railway cross the causeway, but it has not seen train traffic since 2015.
+Tracks of the Cape Breton and Central Nova Scotia Railway cross the causeway, but it has not seen much train traffic since 2015.

 Policing is provided by the Royal Canadian Mounted Police.